briseek/DS4002-ClassifyingTumorsInMRIScans/README.md

 # Classifying Tumors In MRI Scans

 ## Repository Contents
-This repository contains all of the necessary files and scripts for ....
-The analysis aims to determine whether different modeling techniques, ... , can ...
+This repository contains all of the necessary files and scripts for classifying 3 types of tumors from 3064 MRI scans.
+The analysis aims to determine whether different modeling techniques, CNN and SVM , can result in a highly accurate classification.

 ## 1. Software and Platform